Virasoro constraints on moduli of sheaves and vertex algebras: Introduction

 \subsection{Moduli of sheaves and pairs}

-Let $X$ be a projective smooth variety over the complex numbers.
+Let $X$ be a smooth projective variety over the complex numbers.
 Typically, we will restrict ourselves to small dimension $X$ (up to dimension 3) so that the moduli spaces of sheaves that we consider have a virtual fundamental class in the sense of Behrend-Fantechi \cite{BF}.\footnote{Virasoro constraints are also expected for moduli spaces of sheaves on Calabi-Yau 4-folds, admitting a virtual fundamental class in the sense of Oh-Thomas \cite{OT}.
 However, we will not consider this case here and it will be the subject of future work.}

-The main objects in this paper are moduli spaces $M$ which parameterize semistable sheaves on $X$ and their cohomology.
-Throughout the introduction, we will make some simplifying assumptions about $M$: \begin{enumerate} \item $M$ is a projective scheme of finite type. \item There are no $\BC$-points of $M$ corresponding to strictly semistable sheaves. \item There exists a universal sheaf $\BG$ in $M\times X$; the sheaf $\BG$ is, in principle, not unique.\footnote{Universal sheaf is non-unique for the following reason: given a universal sheaf $\BG$ and a line bundle $L$ on $M$, the sheaf $\BG\otimes p^\ast L$ is also a universal sheaf (where $p\colon M\times X\to M$ is the projection) parametrizing the same objects.} \item Deformation theory at $[G]\in M$ is given by
+The main objects in this paper are moduli spaces $M$ which parameterize semistable sheaves on $X$ and their cohomology ring.
+Throughout this Introduction and Section \ref{sec: virasoro constraints}, when we refer to a general moduli space $M$ we assume that: \begin{enumerate} \item $M$ is a projective scheme of finite type. \item There are no $\BC$-points of $M$ corresponding to strictly semistable sheaves. \item Deformation theory at $[G]\in M$ is given by

-\end{enumerate} In such conditions, $M$ admits a virtual fundamental class $[M]^\vir\in H_\bullet(M)$ by \cite{BF}.
-Assumption (2) will be removed by replacing the virtual fundamental class, which does not exist when $M$ has strictly semistable sheaves, by Joyce's invariant class

-which is defined by a wall-crossing formula as we will overview in Section \ref{sec: joyceclasses}.
-Assumption $(3)$ can also be removed, as we explain in Section \ref{sec: invariantdescendents}, but for the sake of concreteness we assume it for now.
-There are many examples of moduli of sheaves on curves, surfaces and Fano 3-folds where all the assumptions are satisfied.